 - Wire rope with one or more of the following defects shall be removed and replaced immediately: - Whenever there is severe corrosion.
-Any development of slight corrosion shall be noted and watched closely; - Whenever there are broken wires, as follows: - 1.
-When there is more than one valley break.
-A valley break is a wire break occurring in the valley between two adjacent strands. - 2.
-When there are six (6) randomly distributed broken wires in one rope lay or three (3) broken wires in one strand in one rope lay.
+Any development of slight corrosion shall be noted and watched closely; - Whenever there are broken wires, as follows: - When there is more than one valley break.
+A valley break is a wire break occurring in the valley between two adjacent strands. - When there are six (6) randomly distributed broken wires in one rope lay or three (3) broken wires in one strand in one rope lay.
 (A rope lay is the length along the rope in which one strand makes a complete revolution around the rope.) - Whenever there are broken wires in the vicinity of attachments.
 If this condition is localized in an operating rope, the section in question may be eliminated by making a new attachment.
-This may be done instead of replacing the entire rope. - Whenever there is abrasion, scrubbing, flattening, or peening that causes loss of more than one third of the original diameter of the outside wires. - Whenever there are severe kinks, crushing, bird-caging, or other damage resulting in distortion of the rope structure. - Whenever there is evidence of any heat damage resulting from a torch or caused by contact with electrical wires; and - Whenever the reduction from the nominal diameter of the rope is: - 1.
-More than 1.2 mm (0.047 in) for diameters up to and including 20 mm (0.78 in) - 2.
-1.5 mm (0.059 in) for diameters 22 to 28 mm - 3.
-2.5 mm for diameters 32 to 40 mm. - Always inspect the wire rope termination and refer to the manufacturer's inspection procedures.
+This may be done instead of replacing the entire rope. - Whenever there is abrasion, scrubbing, flattening, or peening that causes loss of more than one third of the original diameter of the outside wires. - Whenever there are severe kinks, crushing, bird-caging, or other damage resulting in distortion of the rope structure. - Whenever there is evidence of any heat damage resulting from a torch or caused by contact with electrical wires. - Whenever the reduction from the nominal diameter of the wire rope is more than 0.047 in (1.2 mm) for diameters up to and including 0.78 in (20 mm). - Always inspect the wire rope termination and refer to the manufacturer's inspection procedures.

-- 3. Steel wires ropes must be replaced under any of the following conditions: - More than 10 wires are broken on a length of 10 in.
-(240 mm); - Excessive corrosion; - Damage due to heat; - Reduction of the nominal diameter by more than 10%; - Kinking (see 1 below), crushing (see 2 below), bird caging (see 3 below) or any other distortion of the wire rope structure.
+- Steel wires ropes must be replaced under any of the following conditions: - More than 10 wires are broken on a length of 10 inches (240 mm); - Excessive corrosion; - Damage due to heat; - Reduction of the nominal diameter by more than 10%; - Kinking (see 1 below), crushing (see 2 below), bird caging (see 3 below) or any other distortion of the wire rope structure.